 Educ201 Teaching/Learning Strategies in ECE 3 hours

-Includes theory, practice and development of outcome-based curriculum that provides the foundation for intentional teaching in Early Childhood Education.
+Includes theory, practice and development of outcome-based curriculum that provides the foundation for intentional teaching in early childhood education.
 Students explore classroom management, curriculum development, diversity and inclusion, ethical considerations, classroom technology, literacy development and incorporation of various curriculum models.
 Students participate with children in the laboratory preschool setting under the supervision of an instructor and have responsibilities for curriculum planning, implementation and evaluation.

 Educ202 Infants and Toddlers 3 hours

 Provides a basis of knowledge about normal and exceptional development from conception to three years of age.
 Studies infants and toddlers as developing individuals within diverse family and social contexts.
 Emphasizes principles of caregiving, the physical environment, program and communication necessary for these children as well as the educarer’s relationship with the family.
+Offered alternate years.

 Educ207 Early Childhood Environments 3 hours

 Explores major aspects of ECE: historical foundations, theories, current types of programs and practices, recent trends and issues and cultural diversity.
-Students develop and write their own beginning personal philosophy of education.
+Students develop and write their own initial personal philosophy of education.
 They observe in a variety of schools and educare programs serving children birth to age eight, with the selection of specific programs based on the student’s interests and plans.
 Prerequisites: sophomore standing, Educ 103 or Educ 200 or consent of instructor.

 Educ210 Diverse Learners 3 hours